Learning to Stabilize High-dimensional Unknown Systems Using Lyapunov-guided Exploration: Related Work

-\textbf{Reinforcement Learning and Optimal Control: } Reinforcement learning (RL) and optimal control have demonstrated strong capabilities in dealing with problems without knowledge of the dynamics, particularly in hybrid systems~\citep{schulman2015trust,schulman2017proximal,haarnoja2018soft,rosolia2019learning}.
-However, they generally struggle to provide guarantees of the closed-loop system's stability.
+\paragraph{Reinforcement Learning (RL) and Optimal Control.} RL and optimal control have demonstrated strong capabilities on problems without knowledge of the dynamics, particularly in hybrid systems~\citep{schulman2015trust,schulman2017proximal,rosolia2019learning,so2023solving}.
+However, they struggle to provide results of the closed-loop system's stability.
 Additionally, hand-crafted reward functions and sample inefficiency impede the generalization of RL algorithms to complex environments.
 Recent works in the learning for control domain aim to solve this problem by incorporating certificate functions into the RL process~\citep{berkenkamp2017safe,chow2018lyapunov,cheng2019end,han2020actor,chang2021stabilizing,zhao2021model,qin2021density}.
-Nevertheless, they suffer from limitations such as handcrafted certificates~\citep{bennett1996brief} and balancing CLF-related loss terms with RL loss terms~\citep{han2020actor,chang2021stabilizing}.
+Nevertheless, they suffer from limitations such as handcrafted certificates~\citep{berkenkamp2017safe} and balancing CLF-related losses with RL losses \citep{han2020actor,chang2021stabilizing}.
 Unlike these approaches, our algorithm learns the CLF from scratch without prior knowledge of the dynamics or CLF candidates and provides a structured way to design loss functions rather than relying on reward functions.
 Furthermore, we can demonstrate the stability of the closed-loop system using the learned CLF.